PHF closes deal for streaming hockey for women with ESPN+ - ExBulletin

 The PHF said the 2021 season saw record digital viewership and engagement as part of its second year in a streaming partnership with Twitch.

-This is historic for us, Tummia told ESPN.
+This is historic for us, Tummina told ESPN.
 ESPN is going to be the home of hockey, right?
 We all wanted to be a part of that.

 The Premier Hockey Federation is an exciting, up-and-coming league that we’re excited to present to US hockey fans exclusively on ESPN+, said John Lasker, vice president of digital media programming.
 As the premier women’s professional hockey league in North America, the PHF is a great addition to our growing lineup of hockey on ESPN+, which now includes NCAA men’s and women’s hockey, the Kontinental Hockey League from Europe and Asia, and more than 1,000 NHL games this season.